andrakis/Elispidae/README.md

 Notable Milestones
 ------------------

+* Comment handling improved, no longer able to crash interpreter by entering a comment into the REPL.

 * Memory leaks have been plugged by using `std::shared_ptr`.
 Unfortunately tail call optimization code had to be dropped.
 It may return in the future.